SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 ![Kafka Overview](./img/kafka.png)

+A messaging systems are designed for better and more convenient, reliable message transfer than end-to-end way.
 Apache Kafka is a messaging system with a unique design and functionality.
+It is a high-performance, distributed, fault-tolerant, and reliable messaging system.

 - Topics: maintains feeds of messages in categories
 - Producer: processes that publish messages to a Kafka topic